Dog-Friendly Yarra Valley, VIC: Visiting with a Dog

 Enjoying our Pruner’s Platter at Yering Farm Wines

-Alternatively, head to My Little Kitchen in Healesville.
-Open for both breakfast and lunch 7 days a week, the cafe offers up a menu full of inventive takes on brunch favourites, complete with beautiful presentation.
+While visiting the Yarra Valley, we also visited My Little Kitchen in Healesville.
+Open for both breakfast and lunch daily, the cafe offers up a menu full of inventive takes on brunch favourites, complete with beautiful presentation.

 Dog-friendly cafe Yarra Valley